Minimization of Transformed $L_1$ Penalty: Theory, Difference of Convex Function Algorithm, and Robust Application in Compressed Sensing: Numerical Results

 We use $\mathcal{N}(0,\Sigma)$, the multi-variable normal distribution to generate Gaussian matrix $A$.
 Here covariance matrix is $\Sigma = \{ (1-r)*\chi_{(i=j)} + r \}_{i,j} $, where the value of `$r$' varies from 0 to 0.8.
 In theory, the larger the $r$ is, the more difficult it is to recover true sparse vector.
 For matrix $A$, the row number and column number are set to be $M = 64$ and $N = 1024$.
 The sparsity $k$ varies among $\{ 5 \ \ 7 \ \ 9 \ . . . \ \ 25 \}$.

 We compare four algorithms in terms of success rate.
 Denote $x_r$ as a reconstructed solution by a certain algorithm.
-We consider one algorithm to be successful, if the relative error of $x_r$ to the truth solution $x$ is less that 0.001, $i.e.$, $\frac{\| x_r -x \|}{\| x \|} < 1.e-3$.
+We consider one algorithm to be successful, if the relative error of $x_r$ to the truth solution $x$ is less that 0.001, $i.e.$, $\frac{\| x_r -x \|_2}{\| x \|_2} < 10^{-3}$.
 In order to improve success rates for all compared algorithms, we set tolerance parameter to be smaller or maximum cycle number to be higher inside each algorithm.
-As a result, it takes a long time to run one realization using all algorithms separately.

 The success rate of each algorithm is plotted in Figure \ref{figure:Gaussian} with parameter $r$ from the set: $\{ 0 \ \ 0.2 \ \ 0.6 \ \ 0.8 \}$.
 For all cases, DCATL1 and reweighted $l_{1/2}$ algorithms (IRucLq-v) performed almost the same and both were much better than the other two, while the CEL0 has the lowest success rate.